Theater and music exchanges

 Sakura in the storm

-When the producer K. Sakabe and the director of the "DORA" theater Tanabe heard about the friendship of the Lithuanian and Japanese women in a post-war camp, she came up with the idea to stage a performance "Sakura in the Storm" (Lit.
+When the producer K. Sakabe heard about the friendship of the Lithuanian and Japanese women in a post-war camp, the idea was developed to stage a performance "Sakura in the Storm" (Lit.
 "Sakura Vėtroje").
 Although the plot is fictional, it's based on real events.
 The performance is full of music, stage movement, and impressive images.
 It intertwines seemingly different but, at the same time, strangely close Japanese and Lithuanian cultures, which intersects in unexpected and colorful ways.

 In the performance, the Japanese and Lithuanians seem to discover mythology – be it a Mardi Gras ritual, a tea ceremony with aluminum prison cups, or a samurai dance with fans.
 The action is accompanied by a musical background of the Japanese song and Lithuanian psalm.